-Each classroom has a consistent set of rules, expectations and routines specific to the grade level and class, based on being safe, co-operative, prepared and respectful.
-The classroom teacher uses a variety of positive behavior management strategies and reinforcements to encourage appropriate behavior.
+Each classroom has a consistent set of rules, expectations, and routines specific to the grade level and class, based on being safe, cooperative, prepared, and respectful.
+The classroom teacher uses a variety of positive behaviour management strategies and reinforcements to encourage appropriate behaviour.

-On the playground:
+On the playground

-Students are expected to practice being safe, co-operative and respectful as they play.
+Students are expected to practice being safe, cooperative, and respectful as they play.
 We expect children to use peaceful solutions to conflict by using the problem solving strategies that are taught at school.

-Discipline and Consequences:
+Discipline and Consequences